Skip to content

 Key features

-About the Association for Dementia Studies
+The Association for Dementia Studies

-The Association for Dementia Studies is at the forefront of person-centred care research, which is used to ensure that our teaching includes real world practical approaches to help people live well with dementia.
+Our person-centred care research is used to ensure that our teaching includes evidence based, real world practical approaches to help people living with dementia and their supporters.
 Our multi-disciplinary team are expert educators who have in-depth experiential and theoretical knowledge in dementia care plus the ability to inspire and enthuse others in this area.

-As Alumni of this University of Worcester PG Certificate, you will be joining a growing community of practice and will continue to find support via Association for Dementia Studies run events and an online forum.
-You will be eligible to be nominated for the Hennell Award, which recognises people who have made a significant contribution to promoting person-centred care.
+As Alumni of this University of Worcester Post Graduate Certificate, you will be joining a growing community of practice and will continue to find support via the Association for Dementia Studies events.

 Register your interest